oldschoolgg/bsodocs/events/halloween-2021.md

 * Benny's Brain Brew - 50hp
 * Roasted Newt - 120hp

 Two schedules for the boss can be found in the pinned messages of the Halloween channel in the discord.
-The boss rewards guaranteed Halloween candies, (listed above) as well as a chance (1/5) at a piece of the spooky armour set, and a pet.
+The boss rewards guaranteed Halloween candies, (listed above) as well as a chance (1/5) at a piece of the spooky armor set, and a pet.
 This consists of:

 * Haunted Boots
 * Haunted Gloves